Updated February 27, 2020

 - Emulsifiers, thickeners, and other food additives

 You might be wondering what on earth you can possibly eat after you eliminate all of that from your diet.
 The list is very short.
-Basically, you’re encouraged to eat organ meat, fish, other grass-fed meat, healthy fats, fermented foods, vegetables, mushrooms and fungi, herbs and spices, and the occasional fruit.
+Basically, you’re encouraged to eat organ meat, fish, other grass-fed meat, healthy fats, fermented foods, vegetables, mushrooms and fungi, certain herbs and spices, and the occasional fruit.

-The elimination period is followed by a reintroduction phase in which you reintroduce foods and carefully monitor your body to see if you react to them.
+The elimination period is followed by a reintroduction phase in which you slowly introduce foods and carefully monitor your body to see if you react to them.
 After you complete the protocol, you should have a good idea of which foods you can tolerate and which are reactive for you.
 Hopefully, your condition will be in remission or at least you will be feeling significantly better.

 So how did it work for us?